 The canyon walls grew higher as they weaved through the narrow passage.
 They weren’t running, but they were wary of what followed close behind.
 What may possibly have overtaken them already by traveling above them where the rock was flat but open.
 He hoped the maze of passageways would throw it off their trail, but he knew it to be a thin hope.
 Like smoke in the wind.
 But there was no wind in the canyon, and he heard no sound except her breathing.
 They were approaching the end of their path and he stopped.

 “I can go on,” she said.

 He knew she wasn’t used to the labor and the distance he had taken her so far would soon show.
 She wouldn’t last if they had to sprint across the open plain.
 She was a good liar, but he knew when someone was at their limit.
-He dropped a hand to his sidearm and took a few steps out of the canyon path into the sun.
+He dropped a hand to his sidearm and took a few steps out of the canyon path and into the sun.
 A large field of green lay beyond.
 The last real green left to see.
 He stared at it knowing he probably wouldn’t live to feel it under his feet.
-She stayed behind but watched as well.
+She stayed behind, but her eyes were watching for any movement.

 “Always quick on the draw aren’t you, Duke?” it said.